How to Remove Lead Paint | Five Star Painting

 Professional Painting Services

 Contact your local Five Star Painting location to see if they offer lead paint remediation services.
 All Five Star Painting can add a fresh coat of paint once remediation has taken place.
 Painting the walls after remediating is a lot of work.
 We’ve collected a list of five reasons not to DIY paint if you still need convincing.
-Give us a call at (888) 261-3633 or request a free estimate online for professional painting services!
+Give us a call at (888) 261-3633 request a free estimate online for professional painting services!